meashiri/ctf-writeups/gh-pages/content/posts/202306-DanteCTF/index.md

     020:  34 35 45 67 48 65 6c 6c 6f 20 66 6c 61 67 21 20  45EgHello flag!
     030:  50 6b 74 20 30 30 30 32 2f 31 30 38 30           Pkt 0002/1080
 ```
 As depicted, there are 1080 packets of data - each containing a GPS coordinate, an icon `g` and the label `Hello flag!`.
-Given that the label and the icon are repeated for each packet, I extracted the GPS coordinates and imported it into GPSVisualizer.
+Given that the label and the icon are repeated for each packet, I ignored them and extracted only the GPS coordinates and imported it into GPSVisualizer.
 With moderate tweaking, and changing the plot type from tracks to waypoints, we get to read the flag.
 There are some displacements, but it was close enough to give us the flag : `DANTE{FLAG_REPORTING_SYSTEM}`

 ![](2023-06-04-00-11-52.png)